A cruise ship in Portarlington JAN 2018

 by Pauline Campbell, Portarlington resident, 23rd Jan 2018

-A hint of Melbourne’s skyline for contrast.
+A cruise ship in Portarlington with a hint of Melbourne’s skyline for contrast.

 Gotta go throw on a frock and head down there for a much closer look.
 I can do that because I am not in working tour guide mode!
 However if I spot a microphone……